Near-Field Integrated Sensing and Communications: Problem Formulation and Proposed Solution

 \subsection{Proposed Solution for Fully Digital Antennas}

 We first consider the optimization problem \eqref{problem_FD} for fully digital antennas.
 One of the main obstacles to solving problem \eqref{problem_FD} is the complex form of the CRB matrix.
-To solve this issue, we first transform problem \eqref{problem_FD} into the following equivalent but more tractable form \cite[Proposition 1]{wang2023stars}: where $\mathbf{U} \in \mathbb{C}^{2 \times 2}$ is an auxiliary matrix.
+To solve this issue, we first transform problem \eqref{problem_FD} into the following equivalent but more tractable form \cite[Proposition 1]{wang2023stars}:

+where $\mathbf{U} \in \mathbb{C}^{2 \times 2}$ is an auxiliary matrix.
 In this case, the non-convex objective function of the CRB matrix is transformed into the convex constraint \eqref{crb_matrix_FD}.
 To address the non-convex constraints \eqref{rate_FD} and \eqref{semi_FD}, the semidefinite relaxation (SDR) is adopted \cite{luo2010semidefinite}.
-In particular, define the auxiliary variables $\mathbf{F}_k = \mathbf{f}_k \mathbf{f}_k^H$, which satisfies $\mathbf{F}_k \succeq 0$ and $\mathrm{rank}(\mathbf{F}_k) = 1$.
-Then, constraint \eqref{rate_FD} can be transformed into the following convex form: where $\gamma_k = 1 + \frac{1}{2^{R_{\min,k}}-1}$.
-Constraint \eqref{rate_FD} can also be transformed into a convex form as follows: By omitting the rank-one constraint of $\mathbf{F}_k$, the following optimization problem can be obtained:
+In particular, define the auxiliary variables $\mathbf{P}_k = \mathbf{p}_k \mathbf{p}_k^H$, which satisfies $\mathbf{P}_k \succeq 0$ and $\mathrm{rank}(\mathbf{P}_k) = 1$.
+Then, constraint \eqref{rate_FD} can be transformed into the following convex form: